GeminoLibi/digiOS/README.md

-# digiOS - AI Native Operating System Interface
+# digiOS - AI Native Operating System

-A high-performance, system-level AI operating system interface built in Rust.
-Provides comprehensive computer control capabilities for AI agents with native system access and optimal performance.
+A bootable, self-improving AI-native operating system built in Rust. digiOS boots from scratch, downloads its AI model, and recursively builds itself into a complete system.

-**digiOS** (Digital Intelligence Operating System) enables AI agents to interact with computer systems at all levels - from user interactions to system-level operations, with the goal of creating a true AI-native operating system interface.
+**digiOS** (Digital Intelligence Operating System) is designed to be a true AI-native OS that:
+- **Boots independently** - Runs as init system (PID 1)
+- **Downloads its model** - Acquires AI capabilities on first boot
+- **Recursively builds itself** - Continuously improves and expands capabilities
+- **Supports human interaction** - Optional terminal/web/voice interfaces
+- **Self-improving** - Uses AI to generate code and enhance itself

+## Core Philosophy

+digiOS is built on the principle of **recursive self-improvement**.
+On boot, it:
+1. Downloads and loads its AI model
+2. Evaluates its current capabilities
+3. Identifies areas for improvement
+4. Generates code to implement improvements
+5. Compiles and integrates new code
+6. Repeats the process, building itself into a complete system

+This creates a system that starts minimal but grows into a full-featured AI-native operating system.

 ## Why Rust?